PHL201: THE BIG QUESTIONS

 Cost per person per Term (8 classes):

-- Waged: $85 (includes online registration fee)
+- Waged: $100 per person per term (includes GST + online registration fee)

 Prices for Waged and Unwaged registrants remain the same regardless of your chosen method for accessing our courses.
 This means that you have the option to mix and match access between attending our regularly-scheduled live class sessions in our Hamilton classrooms, accessing our live class sessions on-line via Zoom at the regularly scheduled class meeting time (no matter where you are located), or watching the video-recorded sessions anywhere at a time and date of your choosing.
 This allows you to study at your own pace and in your own time.